Brad Penny: Fukuoka SoftBank Hawks

-On February 5, 2012, Penny agreed to a one-year $3 million contract with the Fukuoka SoftBank Hawks.
+On February 5, 2012, Penny agreed to a one-year, $3 million contract with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.

 However, after allowing six runs and five stolen bases in only 3 1/3 innings in his NPB debut game, Penny claimed that he injured his elbow and asked to be removed from the game.
 He was immediately sent to the disabled list and took two MRI exams (one in Fukuoka, and one in the United States), but both results were negative.

 Penny was released from his contract a month later, on May 8.
 He was a "huge disappointment," and a local newspaper reported that signing Penny was "the worst decision in franchise history."